fastify/fastify-websocket/README.md

   preClose: (done) => { // Note: can also use async style, without done-callback
     const server = this.websocketServer

-    for (const connection of server.clients) {
+    for (const socket of server.clients) {
-      connection.close(1001, 'WS server is going offline in custom manner, sending a code + message') }
+      socket.close(1001, 'WS server is going offline in custom manner, sending a code + message') }

     server.close(done)